solgi-a/TFVG3D/README.md

 # TFVG3D

-Official implementation of "[A Transformer-based Framework for Visual Grounding on 3D Point Clouds](https://ieeexplore.ieee.org/document/10475280)" paper.
+This repo is the official implementation of "[A Transformer-based Framework for Visual Grounding on 3D Point Clouds](https://ieeexplore.ieee.org/document/10475280)".

 ![Diagram](./image/Diagram.jpg)